-Utilities C/4HANA Service Cloud or S/4HANA Customer Management?
+Utilities Service Cloud (C4C) or S/4HANA Utilities for Customer Engagement?

 1st related question: Do I go cloud or on-premise?

-C/4HANA Service Cloud (aka C4C or Cloud for Customer) is part of SAP’s next generation customer experience suite designed for customer service moments.
-It comes with 90+ processes for the utilities industry.
+Service Cloud is part of SAP’s CX suite designed for the best customer experience.
+It comes with 90+ processes for the utilities contained in the industry extension.

-S/4HANA Customer Management is part of S/4HANA ERP Service.
-The classic CRM 7 design provides a service agent role, the application is now embedded in S/4HANA.
+S/4HANA Utilities Customer Engagement became part of S/4HANA Service.
+There is a high degree of similarity when compared to CRM 7 service, it provides a customer service agent role in the interaction center webclient.
 It comes with 45+ processes for the utilities industry.

-3rd related question: When should I go to C4C or customer management?
+3rd related question: When can I or should I go to C4C or customer engagement?

-Back to: Should we use Customer Management or C4C?
+Back to: Should we use Customer Engagement or C4C service cloud?